Closed on Sunday: In popular culture

 After the release of the album, "Closed on Sunday" was criticized by many users of Twitter.
 Most of them panned the Chick-fil-A referencing, which they often viewed as promoting anti-LGBTQ+ discrimination.
 American fast food restaurant chain Burger King tweeted "open on sunday" on October 25, 2019, indicating shade towards West and Chick-fil-A. Three days later, contemporary Christian music artist Chris Tomlin released a video of him covering the song via Twitter.
 During a round of the primetime Jeopardy! tournament Jeopardy!
 The Greatest of All Time on January 15, 2020, host Alex Trebek gave the clue for a question about West's discography by stating, "'Follow God' and 'Closed on Sunday' are tracks on this 2019 Kanye West album."
 The contestants Ken Jennings, Brad Rutter and James Holzhauer failed to correctly answer with Jesus Is King.
 West collaborator Consequence freestyled his version of the song under the title of "Cons On Sunday (Remix)" on February 11, 2020, sampling the original's guitar over more urgent percussion.

+For his new 2025 album, French rapper Rilès sampled this song within the framework of his album Survival Mode in OBVIOUS song.